JumesP/JumesP/README.md

 I'm currently learning Java and Javascript during the summer between my first and second year at the University of Winchester.

-My main projects are my portfolio website, with a blog, which is a big WIP as well as small python projects similar to my Calculator App i recently finished.
+My main projects are my portfolio website, with a blog, which is a big WIP as well as small python projects similar to my Calculator App i've recently finished.

 <!--
 **JumesP/JumesP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.